-Chinese premier says Hong Kong not yet out of protest "dilemma"
+Chinese premier says Hong Kong not yet out of protest 'dilemma'

 The meetings come after Hong Kong police fired tear gas in late night street clashes with anti-government protesters on Sunday as the former British colony’s worst political crisis in decades drags on into a seventh month.

-“The SAR (special administrative region) government must continue its efforts, end violence and stop the chaos in accordance with the law and restore order,” Li said in his meeting with Lam, the opening remarks of which were broadcast by Cable TV.
+“Hong Kong right now has not stepped out of its dilemma,” Li said in his meeting with Lam, the opening remarks of which were broadcast by Cable TV.
+“The SAR (special administrative region) government must continue its efforts, end violence and stop the chaos in accordance with the law and restore order.”

-Lam’s visit comes amid speculation in local media that talks with Xi could yield fresh directives on the city’s political crisis, including a possible cabinet reshuffle.
+Hong Kong media have speculated that Lam’s talks with Xi could yield fresh directives on the city’s political crisis, including a possible cabinet reshuffle.

 The two had previously met in Shanghai in early November when Xi expressed “high trust” in Lam despite the turmoil.